Peek (mobile Internet device): Reception

 On October 14, 2010, older Peek devices were disconnected from the network and Peek offered all its users a free, new replacement Peek 9 device to continue their service.

 In 2011, Peek expanded their push email technology globally and is now part of their "Genius Cloud" platform for low-cost feature phones.

 On January 24, 2012, GSMA nominated Peek for the best cloud technology.

-On January 30, 2012, Peek users reported their devices abruptly stopped working, despite having paid USD$200 for "lifelong service".
+On January 30, 2012, Peek users reported their devices abruptly stopped working, despite having paid USD200 for "lifelong service".

 On February 1, 2012, Peek announced that it had terminated service for all its dedicated hardware in a move to cloud-only service.
 Peek's CEO, Amol Sarva stated that the abandoned products were "seriously old" and have reached their end of life, with only a "handful of users" left in the US.
 "Unfortunately, we cannot maintain the network forever for a few users, so that end time has come.
 The networks are changing standards, protocols etc., and the old units are now end-of-life.
 We have lots going with rapid adoption of our software by phone brands around the world, so Peek is flat out building for a number of platforms that our OEM customers are deploying like Android and Mediatek.
 We are not offering a Peek-made device to replace these old ones."

 "Peek isn't in the hardware business anymore.
 Since last year, the company has been selling "the genius cloud", a series of services designed to make inexpensive feature phones smarter.
 Sarva notes that his product has just been nominated for the GSMA's Best Technology award which will be handed out at MWC later this month.
 He says that these services are the logical continuation of what Peek has been about since day one—"building smartphone features on ultra low-cost platforms"—and that they're making huge inroads with the countless Chinese manufacturers who sell unbranded phones in emerging markets, many of whom are "feeding off Nokia's carcass."